Samir Ranjan Barman

 Samir Ranjan Barman is an Indian politician.
-He was the Chief Minister of Tripura in India from 19 February 1992 to 10 March 1993 as a member of the Indian National Congress.
-He is the father of the current legislator from Agartala Constituency and Indian National Congress leader Sudip Roy Barman.
-He has contested from Bishalgarh constituency in the Assembly elections from 1972 to 2013 in 9 elections consecutively, winning in 1972, 1988, 1993, 1998 and 2003 elections.
+He served as Chief Minister of Tripura from 19 February 1992 to 10 March 1993 as a member of the Indian National Congress.
+He is the father of the current legislator from the Agartala constituency and Indian National Congress leader Sudip Roy Barman.
+He contested the Bishalgarh constituency in the Assembly elections 9 consecutive times from 1972 to 2013, being elected in the 1972 election, as well as from 1988 to 2008.
 He was the leader of opposition in the Tripura Legislative Assembly from 1993 to 1998.
-He is also the former president of Tripura Pradesh Congress Committee.
+He is also the former president of the Tripura Pradesh Congress Committee.